 Mos Eisley Cantina is LEGO set 75205-1.
-It has a score of 71.
-This is average compared to all other sets.
+It has a score of 69.
+This is bad compared to all other sets.
 The set is recommended by 0 reviews, based on 5 scored reviews and 8 reviews total.
-It is ranked in the bottom 17.02% scored sets on Brick Insights.
+It is ranked in the bottom 13.44% scored sets on Brick Insights.
 We know this set was released in 2018, and it is categorised in Star Wars.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.

 I dislike Greedo's weird lack of a neck, and Han Solo's hair that looks lime he put a barrel of moose into it, but everything else is pretty dope.

 PROS: Fair value...simple scene for fans to debat about who shot first.
 The figures are nice and we finally get the Mos Eisley owner.
 The glow in the dark part was a fun little bonus as well.
 CONS: Stickers.